Cat Breeds

-The Transylvanian cat (Transylvanian) is the first breed of Romanian cats recognized at international level, a true pride in the Felin Heritage of Romania.
-Naturally appeared in the Carpathian Mountains, this breed impresses with its distinctive appearance.
-Although it resembles a miniature wolf and sometimes it may seem quite frightening, the Transylvanian cat has a gentle temperament, being ideal for a homemade cat.
-Currently, the breed is partially approved, and the final recognition will be granted over two years, with the birth of the fourth generation of chicken.
+The Transylvanian cat (Transylvanian) is the first internationally recognized Romanian cat breed, a real pride for Romania's feline heritage.
+Naturally occurring in the Carpathian Mountains, this breed impresses with its distinctive appearance.
+Although it resembles a miniature Wolf and can sometimes seem quite frightening, the Transylvanian cat has a gentle temperament, being ideal for a house cat.
+Currently, the breed is partially homologated, with final recognition to be given in two years, with the birth of the fourth generation of puppies.

 What are the origins of the Transylvanian cat breed

-The Transylvanian cat is considered a breed of heritage, based on pure blood lines discovered in the Mountain Region of Transylvania, in Romania.
-The breed was initially discovered by an expert in the genetics of cats, recognized worldwide.
-After the discovery made, this race aroused the interest of the international feline federations, who asked the Romanian federations to study more deeply and to document the characteristics of this cat.
-Perfectly adapted to the harsh conditions of the Carpathian Mountains, the Transylvanian cat is the result of natural selection, which gives it a remarkable genetic resistance and robust health.
-We all know that naturally occurring cat breeds have the most robust health.
+The Transylvanian Cat is considered a heritage breed, based on pure bloodlines discovered in the mountainous region of Transylvania, Romania.
+The breed was initially identified by a world-renowned expert in feline genetics.
+Following this discovery, the breed attracted the interest of international feline federations, which requested that Romanian federations conduct deeper studies and document the characteristics of this cat.
+Perfectly adapted to the harsh conditions of the Carpathian Mountains, the Transylvanian Cat is the result of natural selection, which gives it remarkable genetic resilience and robust health.
+We all know that cat breeds that have emerged naturally tend to have the strongest health.

 Pictures of Transylvanian cat